The "Last-Click" Attribution Trap is Holding Us All Back!

 But when smart marketers stop playing that game and instead reward the channels that actually build their audience, those channels start priming their top-of-funnel engine.

 The brands winning in 2026 have figured this out.
+They understand that newsletter sponsorship campaigns work best as part of a broader marketing funnel rather than isolated direct-response ads.
 They aren't playing a Prisoner’s Dilemma game.
 They’re building a system:

 I’ve built six companies now, and I’ve exited two.
 And currently, my team and I are bootstrapping Wellput with our own cash—so believe me, I know that asking performance marketers to ignore last-click attribution and instead focus on upper-funnel signals may be viewed as lighting cash on fire.
 But I also know that if marketers judge a channel like newsletter sponsorships purely on last-click attribution, they are missing the forest for the trees.